mariohernandez/component-based-development/docs/chapter-4/building-components/2-heading.md

 ### Update the heading's markup and logic

-* Update the twig code to look like this:
+* Update the heading.twig file to look like this:

 ```php
 <h{{ heading.heading_level|default('2') }} class="heading {{ heading.modifier ? ' ' ~ heading.modifier }}